GriffinSSloves/PersonalWebsite/README.md

 # Work in Progress

 Griffin will be finishing up this site within the next couple weeks.
-Stay tuned!
+Feel free to check out what is finished so far and stay tuned for the rest!

 # What's this?